-Acacia vestita, the Weeping Boree, is a medium to tall spreading shrub reaching a height of 3 metres with a similar spread.
-The branches are pendulous and the foliage is grey-green.
+A medium to tall, spreading shrub, reaching a height of 3 metres with a similar spread.
+The branches are pendulous/weeping and the foliage is grey-green.

-Phyllodes are ovate to elliptical in shape, 2 centimetres long with a fine point.
+Phyllodes are ovate to elliptical in shape, 2 cm long by 1 cm wide; blue-green in colour, with a fine point.
+Phyllodes are have an almost-whorled to clustered-arrangement on stems which is easily recogniseable for identification.
 Both branchlets and phyllodes are covered with tiny hairs.

-The golden yellow flowers are held in dense globular clusters.
+Golden-yellow and very small staminate flowers are held in dense globular clusters, with up to 30 flowers per head.
+The heads are grouped into racemes of up to 25 in leaf axils.
 Plants light up with blooms from early August to October.

 Both foliage and flowers are eye-catching features.
 Remove each branch behind spent blooms as this will encourage fresh growth and bounteous blooming.